massnomis/BlockchainRealEstate/README.md

 Here is a video of the recording of my presentation at ARES (American Real Estate Society) https://photos.app.goo.gl/Em4VWQ29ndRUfS4F7

-I made some great connections at the conferance and I got invited to speak at ERES (European Real Estate Society)
+I made some great connections at the conference  and I got invited to speak at ERES (European Real Estate Society)

 I cant wait!!!
 Thank you all!